webonise/Front-End/Graph_line-graph.md

 So, we can access it like series[0], series[1] and so on......

 Lets add two buttons 'Hide Yellow' and 'Hide Blue' on the top of the graph and give them an id to access it on javascript.
 As shown below.

 ![ScreenShot](image/hide_show_btn_image.jpg)

+Now on click on the buttons we are going to hide and show (toggle) the graph lines:

 Lets see the code:
 <script>